Matheus2212/js-validation-notification/README.md

 * data-required: Accepts only the text that should display when the field is empty/unchecked;
 * data-required-email: Accepts the text message when the field is empty and when the email is invalid;
 * data-required-function: Accepts the function, giving this = input field, the message when field is empty and the message when the function returns false.
+* (in development) data-required-if: I'm still trying to figure out how to set this and to define a syntax here.
+It will make the field required, only if a certain condition is attended to.

 The syntax are:
 ```
 data-required="Some text"
 data-required-email="Some text when field is empty || Some text when email is invalid"
 data-required-function="someFunction(this); Some text when field is empty or unchecked || Some text when function returns false"
+(in development) data-required-if="I'm still trying to define a syntax here": It will make the field required, only if a certain condition is attended to.
 ```

 In the end, your input tag should like this: